rudberga/CI-MS1-wedding-website/README.md

 - **Timeline**: minimal timeline for guests to see the schedule of the wedding
 - **Couple page**: fun page for guests to get to know the couple a little more
 - **Buttons**: buttons in the end of each page for a natural navigation forward in the flow of the website, on landing page you go straight to RSVP
+- **Direct links**: links to the different venues websites directly put into the schedule

 ### Features Left to Implement
 - **Gallery**: might add gallery in future of maybe the couple or the destination where the wedding is at